yshong211/mlb_ant/README.md

 ### XGBoost

-XGBoost shows the fastest runtime, with the highest accuracy, 0.57.
+XGBoost shows the fastest runtime, with the highest accuracy which is 57 percent

 `xgb.XGBClassifier(eval_metric='mlogloss')`